 A frown crossed her lips.
 With years came separation.
 She, the princess, had duties to attend to while Kitlyn toiled away at whatever task Fauhurst or Elsbeth would give her.
 Oona’s eyebrows knit together.
 Father often went to great lengths to appease her wants―everything except for leaving the castle―but when she’d asked to have Kitlyn granted a minor title so she could be a friend and companion ever at her side, he claimed he needed time to consider.
 When she’d demanded the girl be left alone to attend only to her, he’d dismissed that as well.
 A pampered ruler is not what Lucernia needs had been his response.

 Of course, she hadn’t told him she didn’t want a servant―she’d wanted her friend.
-Too many people would’ve heard, and, well, a royal simply didn’t make friends among the commoners, especially friends like Kitlyn.
+Too many people would’ve heard, and, well, a royal simply didn’t make friends among the commoners, especially someone like Kitlyn.
 Worse than a commoner, she’d been an orphan from an unknown family, a street waif whom Beredwyn, the king’s eldest advisor, had taken pity on.
 Even allowing the girl to work so close to her had caused a great deal of gasping and hand waving.
 Much like the royalty, servants had hereditary hierarchies.
 Scullery maids gave birth to scullery maids, and so on.
 The royals’ personal attendants came only from the upper echelons of the servant caste.
 Only rarely, a long hard climb through the castle ranks let a parlor maid ascend to royal attendant… and her friend had swooped in.
 Somewhat.

 Always limits.
 It wasn’t fair.
 A few years ago, the two of them happily whiled away the days and weeks together, but now… now she had to be a princess, and Kitlyn had to scrub floors.
 Oh, and an entire kingdom wanted Oona dead.